What can you do to improve your talent development process?

 - The Underperformer Conversation: Improving Performance.
 Underperformers are not meeting expectations.
 The talent conversation should remain focused on the here and now, rather than future options, new tasks, or additional responsibilities.

 Whatever other formal talent management or leadership development systems are in place, the talent conversation is where development becomes real.
-It’s the best time for managers to build their direct reports’ commitment to the organization and engagement in the work.
+It’s the best time for managers to build their direct report’s commitment to the organization and engagement in the work.
 So the conversation itself should have a structure, too.
-Things will go more smoothly if leaders and managers follow these 6 steps:
+Things will go more smoothly if you follow these 6 steps:

 1. Clarify the goal.
-What is the purpose of the conversation?
+What’s the purpose of the conversation?
 What exactly does each of us want to accomplish?

 2. Explore the issues.
 Assess strengths, vulnerabilities, development needs, and performance.
 Identify motivation and career aspirations.